Hungary's tax plan seen hitting local markets

 Daniel Gyuris, acting head of the Hungarian Banking Association declined to comment on the measures.
 The head of the group, Mihaly Patai resigned recently due to an earlier decision to raise taxes on the financial sector.

-MOL spokesman Domokos Szollar said “the devil hides in the details, we need to analyse details before any comment”.
+MOL spokesman Domokos Szollar said “the devil hides in the details, we need to analyze details before any comment”.

 Miro said MOL’s earnings were likely to take a hit even though energy firms are allowed to halve the extra tax above 19 percent by deducting their investments.
 MOL invests heavily in Hungary and abroad.